mirisuzanne/teacupgorilla/content/adjectives.rst

 twisted stories,
 and obtuse stomping.

-What started with math-punk in crowded basements has grown into a long-term collaboration between `Daniel`_, `Eric`_, and `Sondra`_ playing/fighting together since 2001 in bands like *Elephants for Sale*, *Dirt Circle Dogs*, *Iron City*, and *Raven Jane*.
+..
+BAND
+.. ----

+`Daniel`_, `Eric`_, and `Sondra`_ have been
+playing/fighting together since 2001
+in a mix of bands, theatres, and web design companies — finally forming their own band in 2010.

+..
+BUSINESS
+.. --------

-Since forming Teacup Gorilla in 2010, they have performed at poetry readings & hard-core house shows, composed live theatre soundtracks, and founded the `The Bakery`_ arts warehouse.
+Since then Teacup Gorilla has performed at poetry readings, book releases,
+& hard-core house shows,
+composed live theatre soundtracks, and founded the `The Bakery`_ arts warehouse — while playing regularly around great local venues like Larimer Lounge, and Pikes Peak Brewing Co, and Lion's Lair.

+..
+MUSIC
+.. -----

+With a dark indie sound,
+post-rock tendencies,
+and a strong literary bent —
+Teacup Gorilla has been
+compared to Velvet Underground,
+Everything Absent or Distorted (a love story),
+Rabbit is a Sphere, and more.
-Teacup Gorilla are the closest relatives to humans after the bonobo, `Tom Waits`_, `Modest Mouse`_, `Mogwai`_, `Bad Luck City`_, `Songs: Ohia`_, `Godspeed You!
-Black Emperor`_, `Fugazi`_, and `Low`_ (to name an odd few).
+They are also clearly decended from the bonobo,
+`Tom Waits`_, `Modest Mouse`_, `Mogwai`_, `Bad Luck City`_,
+`Songs: Ohia`_, `Godspeed You!
+Black Emperor`_,
+`Fugazi`_, and `Low`_ (to name an odd few).

 They may be fine artists in the parlor, but they're nasty in the garage.

 .. _Daniel: http://thebakerydenver.com/
 .. _Sondra: http://sondraedesign.tumblr.com/